Skip to main content

 Additional blue badge parking spaces will be created:

-• in the front two rows of North Beach
+• in rows A and B on North Beach

 Visitors are asked to ensure their blue badge is displayed as normal if using these spaces.

-Please note that the seafront will be closed from 7am to 11am on Saturday 10th May from the Slaughterhouse roundabout to the Weighbridge roundabout.
+Please note, the seafront will be closed from 7am to midnight on Saturday 9 May from the Weighbridge roundabout to the Slaughterhouse roundabout.

 Drivers can access The Albany blue badge parking from the Val des Terres, and the North Beach spaces from St Julian’s Avenue or along the seafront from the north.